defold/doc/docs/en/manuals/message-passing.md

 - `@render:`
 - `@system:`

-Note that all are sockets with no path nor fragment.
+Note that all are sockets with no path or fragment.

 For instance, you can toggle the system profiler by sending a message `msg.post("@system:", "toggle_profile")`